Simple, Exponential, and Weighted Moving Averages

 Moving Average Trading Uses and Interpretation

-When the price crosses above its MA it shows the price is getting stronger relative to where it was in the past because the most recent price is now higher than the average.
+When the price crosses above its MA, this shows the price is getting stronger relative to where it was in the past because the most recent price now sits higher than the average.
 If the price crosses below its moving average, it shows the price is getting weaker relative to where it was in the past.

 One longer-term and one shorter-term moving average—for example, 20 and 50 periods—can be added to a chart simultaneously.
-When the 20 crosses above the 50, it indicates that short-term price momentum is moving to the upside.
+When the 20-period MA crosses above the 50, it indicates that short-term price momentum is moving to the upside.
 When the 20-period moving average crosses below the 50, it indicates that the short-term price momentum is moving to the downside.

 Moving averages can also be incorporated with other indicators to provide trade signals.
 An EMA can provide buy signals when combined with Keltner Channels.
 A strategy may include buying near the EMA when the trend is up and the price is pulling back from the top of the Keltner Channel.

 You may find that for each market you need to adjust your settings slightly.
 A 50-period SMA may provide great signals on one stock, for example, but it doesn't work well on another.
 Or a 20-period EMA may help isolate the trend on one futures contract, but not another.
-All the MAs are just tools, interpreting them is up to the trader, because no indicator works well all the time or in all market conditions.
+All the MAs are just tools, and interpreting them is up to the trader because no indicator works well all the time or in all market conditions.